 2. Carry On Bags

 With the growth of low cost carriers both in the US and abroad, many more airlines are now charging for carry on bags as well.
-In the US, ultra-low cost airlines like Spirit, Allegiant, and Frontier charge a fee that is often larger than their checked bag fee.
+In the US, ultra-low cost airlines like Spirit, Allegiant, and Frontier charge a carry on fee that is often higher than their checked bag fee.
 This is all for the privilege of bringing anything larger than a purse or backpack aboard.
-Legacy airlines like United are jumping on this bandwagon, offering “basic economy” tickets that don’t permit large carry ons.
+Legacy airlines have jumped on this bandwagon, offering “basic economy” tickets, some of which don’t permit large carry ons either (like United’s basic economy fares).

-Unless you have airline elite status, all other US airlines charge a hefty fee for changing flight reservations more than 24 hours after you’ve booked a flight.
-This flight change fee is usually $200 on most major U.S. airlines like Delta, United, or American.
+Pre-2020, all other US airlines except Southwest charged a hefty fee for changing flight reservations more than 24 hours after you’d booked a flight.
+This flight change fee was as high as $200 on most major U.S. airlines.

-Of course, if the fare for the other flight is more expensive, you’ll need to pay the difference in fares.
-But there isn’t an extra “change fee” on top of this fare difference with Southwest like every other airline will charge.
-Better yet, if the fare you booked has dropped, Southwest will actually give you a credit back for a future flight.
+One more related Southwest bonus – if the fare you booked has dropped in price, Southwest will actually give you the difference as a credit back for a future flight.
 Seriously!
 So watch for those Southwest flight sales and see if your already-booked trips have dropped in price for a chance to save.

 4. Snacks

-Airlines have been radically downsizing the food options the last few years.
-Most U.S. carriers now offer very little food in economy class on any of their flights for free.
-You might get a tiny bag of snack mix on United or the like.
-But if you want anything more substantial, however, you’ll need to fork over some big bucks.
+Airlines radically downsized their food options in the last decade.
+And while a few have brought back a couple of complimentary snacks the last few years, most U.S. carriers now offer very little food in economy class on any of their flights for free.
+If you want anything more substantial, you’ll need to fork over some big bucks.

 5. In-Flight Entertainment: Movies, TV, & Messaging

-In-flight entertainment has been changing rapidly the last few years and for the better.
-But Southwest still offers much more of theirs free than is available on many other domestic airlines
+In-flight entertainment on all airlines has been changing rapidly the last few years and for the better.
+But Southwest still offers much more of theirs free than is available on many other domestic airlines.

 6. Award Tickets